The 2013 Festival of Trees was an amazing success. Thank you to everyone that attended, organized, and otherwise supported Festival of Trees!

 The Festival of Trees quickly outgrew the Armory and two years later it was moved to the Salt Palace.
 Now, it is held at the South Towne Expo Center in Sandy, Utah.
 Over the years, this beautiful event has blossomed into a forest of more than 800 trees, a gift boutique featuring handmade articles, a sweet shop filled with freshly made candies and baked goods, a display of wreaths and door decorations, centerpieces, gingerbread houses, and backyard playhouses.
 There is also Santa, activities for children, hot scones and sweet rolls, and continuous live entertainment.
 In all, the Festival spans over 220,000 square feet of display space.

 Perhaps the greatest phenomenon of all is that everything is donated.
 The trees are decorated and purchased by individuals, families, organizations, businesses, and church groups.
 In addition, others generously donate items to fill the shops.
 Businesses provide the paper and printing of posters and tickets.
 Corporations offer their covered trucks and drivers to help deliver the trees, and so much more!
 Thousands of people join efforts by contributing countless hours and means to give “A Gift of Love" to children.
-Last year, the Festival raised $1,871,546.91 for children at Primary Children's Medical Center.
+Last year, the Festival raised $1,871,546.91 for children at Primary Children's Hospital.

 The name of the Women's Endowment Committee was changed to Women's Endowment Board and finally to the Festival of Trees Executive Board.
 Currently, 85 women serve on the Board and each of them organizes committees of 10 or more volunteers throughout the state.
 While the hospital no longer has a Men's Endowment Board, those men were considered “inspired” when they called women to seize the challenge.